echandler/geoguessr-country-streak-widget/README.md

 #### How to use:
   - Click on the widget to view "Max" and "Last" info..
   - Hold the mouse button and drag the widget to a new location.
-  - Click on word "Streak", "Max" or "Last" to view rounds on a zoomable map.
+  - Click on word "Streak", "Max" or "Last" to view streaks on a zoomable map.
   - Press the number 0 to zero out the counter.
 (Currently there isn't a way to increase or decrease the streak manually)
   - If the map popping up automatically is annoying, change `let openMapOnWrongAnswer = true;`